esseciego/emoji-analyzer/cmd-manual.md

 *  **EXAMPLES**
     * **sort -merge**
     <br> Displays top 20 posts with the most number of emojis used in a caption, analyzing all users in local database and sorting captions
     using mergesort.
-The first column displayed is the caption and the second column is the number of emojis in the caption.
+The username, the caption, and the number of emojis in the caption is displayed.
     * **sort -quick**
     <br> (Same displays as "-merge" but performs quicksort instead)
     * **sort -quick -lines=50**